 - 1. National Grid is the owner and the operator of the gas National Transmission System (NTS) in Great Britain. - 2.
 The NTS plays an important role in facilitating the competitive gas market and helping to provide the UK with a secure gas supply.
 It is a network of pipelines, presently operated at pressures of up to 94 barg, which transports gas safely and efficiently from coastal terminals and storage facilities to exit points from the system.
 Exit points are predominantly connections to Distribution Networks (DNs), but also include storage sites, and direct connections to large industrial consumers, power stations, and other systems, such as interconnectors to other countries. - 3.
 These operations are carried out to meet the needs of the companies that supply gas to domestic, commercial and industrial consumers and to power stations. - 4.
 This Statement sets out the methodology that applies for the substitution of Substitutable Capacity (as defined in paragraph 22) from one or more donor NTS Exit Points to meet demand for Incremental Obligated Exit Capacity (i.e. capacity to be made available above the prevailing level of Obligated Exit Capacity) at other NTS Exit Points thereby reducing the need for investment to meet that incremental demand for Exit Capacity.
-The methodology is applicable in respect of the allocation of Enduring Annual NTS Exit (Flat) Capacity or Technical Interconnection Point Capacity in response to signals received from Users through processes described in the UNC. - 5.
+The methodology is only applicable in respect of the allocation of Enduring Annual NTS Exit (Flat) Capacity in response to signals received from Users through processes described in the UNC.
+The Incremental Capacity element of EU Regulation 984/2013, otherwise known as the code on Capacity Allocation Mechanisms (CAM), is under development.
+There will be no Incremental Obligated Exit Capacity release at Interconnection Points once CAM is implemented until development of the Incremental Capacity element is complete and implemented meaning that there is currently no way to trigger substitution to an IP therefore throughout this document any references that relate to recipient NTS Exit Points do not include Exit IPs.
+For the avoidance of doubt the Obligated Exit Capacity at the IP, known as the Technical Interconnection Point Capacity, will not be considered as Substitutable Capacity, consistent with paragraph 22. - 5.
 This Statement also sets out the methodology that applies for the revision to Licence Baseline Exit Capacity where the release of Funded Incremental Obligated Entry Capacity (i.e. capacity above the prevailing level of Obligated Entry Capacity), in accordance with the Entry Capacity release ("ECR") methodology statement, creates additional NTS exit capability. - 6.
-Details of National Grid and its activities can be found on its internet site at https://www.nationalgrid.com/.
-An electronic version of this Statement, along with other related statements can be found on the following web page:
+Details of National Grid and its activities can be found on its internet site at www2.nationalgrid.com.
+An electronic version of this Statement, along with other related statements can be found on the following web page: - "http://www2.nationalgrid.com/UK/Industry-information/Gas-capacity-methodologies/Exit-Capacity-Substitution-and-Revision-Methodology-Statement/".

-https://www.nationalgridgas.com/capacity/capacity-methodology-statements.